 Menachem Rosensaft

-Menachem Z. Rosensaft is general counsel of the World Jewish Congress and a lecturer in law at Columbia Law School.
+Menachem Z. Rosensaft is general counsel emeritus of the World Jewish Congress (WJC) and a lecturer in law at Columbia Law School.
+He was general counsel of the WJC from 2009 to 2023 and the organization’s associate executive vice president from 2019 to 2023.
+He is also adjunct professor of law at Cornell Law School.

 He has long been a leader in Holocaust remembrance activities, and was appointed by President Barack Obama to the United States Holocaust Memorial Council.
-He was previously a member of the council for two terms, from 1994 to 2004, and served on its executive committee.
+He served on the United States Holocaust Memorial Council from 1994 to 2004 (appointed by President Bill Clinton), and from 2010 to 2020 (appointed by President Barack Obama).
 In 2009, he was a member of the U.S. delegation to the International Conference on Holocaust Era Restitution Issues in Prague.
+He is the Founding Chairman of the International Network of Children of Jewish Holocaust Survivors, chairs the Advisory Council of the Foundation for Memorial Sites in Lower Saxony, Germany, and is a past president of the Park Avenue Synagogue in New York City.

 In 1985, he organized and led a demonstration at the mass graves of the Nazi concentration camp of Bergen-Belsen in protest against visits that day by President Ronald Reagan, West German Chancellor Helmut Kohl to Bergen-Belsen, and the German military cemetery at Bitburg.
 In 1987, he played a key role in convincing the government of Panama not to give sanctuary to Nazi war criminal Karl Linnas and in ensuring Linnas’ deportation from the U.S. to the Soviet Union.
 In 1988, Rosensaft was one of five American Jews who met in Stockholm with senior leaders of the Palestine Liberation Organization, resulting in the PLO’s first public recognition of Israel.